biazhong/test/README.md

 ***Random Number Generation***

 PyPRS uses the `MRG32k3a_numba` package for random number generation.
+For more details about the `MRG32k3a_numba` package, please go to the <a href="adsdf">MRG32k3a_numba</a> page.
 If the simulation process requires multiple sources of randomness (e.g., interarrival times and service times in a queueing model), users can initialize multiple instances of `MRG32k3a_numba`.

-***What is a "Source of Randomness"?***

 A source of randomness refers to distinct needs for random numbers in a simulation model.
 For example, a single-server queueing model might use:

 - One random number generator for interarrival times.
 - Another random number generator for service times.

-To handle multiple sources of randomness, users can initialize two instances of `MRG32k3a_numba`.
-Note that to initialize the instances of `MRG32k3a_numba` `seedSim` is needed.
-For example, if two instances of `MRG32k3a_numba` are needed for two sources of randomness in the simulation model, users can seed them with the lists `[seedSim[0],seedSim[1]+1,seedSim[2]]` and `[seedSim[0],seedSim[1]+2,seedSim[2]]`, respectively.
+Note that to initialize the instances of `MRG32k3a_numba`, the argument `seedSim` must be provided.
+In cases where two sources of randomness are required, users can assign different seeds to the two instances as follows:

+- The first instance is seeded with `[seedSim[0],seedSim[1]+1,seedSim[2]]`
+- The second instance is seeded with `[seedSim[0],seedSim[1]+2,seedSim[2]]`, respectively.

 ***Numba Optimization***